Tag: assumption

 King Darius states part of his rationale, “…pray for the of the king and his children.”
 This is not just a political decision by Darius, but it is also a contingency plan for divine protection.
 While there was an official , it was not uncommon for rulers (and people) to cover their bases by trying to appease other deities.
 King Darius also knew that the local powers would not appreciate the Hebrews being given more power, so he made clear that this was his will.

-Those who perceive a in their power, or a threat to their power, will often point to as rebels or troublemakers to try and maintain their power and/or influence.
+Those who perceive a in their power, or a threat to their power, will often point to others as rebels or troublemakers to try and maintain their power and/or influence.
 While the rules guiding the use and practices of the temple were clear, leaders still felt the need (or were convinced of the need by those with ulterior motives) to add more rules and requirements.
 Ultimately, this led to clearing the temple and insulting those in power.

 The leaders “…kept looking for a way to kill him; for they were afraid of him….”
 People tend to become corrupted by the power they hold, no matter how small or how large.
 It takes a strong will and to keep that from happening.